colin-zgf/Robotics-Modeling-and-Control/README.md

 ## Very Important Note

 **If you would like to see all formulas in all .md file, please add the MathJax Plugin.
-The steps to add the plugin is search the [Chrome app store](https://chrome.google.com/webstore/category/extensions) and type 'mathjax' in the 'search' section.
+The steps to add the plugin is to search the [Chrome app store](https://chrome.google.com/webstore/category/extensions) and type 'mathjax' in the 'search' section.
 Then add MathJax Plugin for Github**

 ## Installation